mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

     library(magrittr)
     mammals %>% #take the mammals data
         group_by(order) %>% #split it up by "order" a #save it to the variable "a"

 This can make it easy to follow the logical workflow, which makes more and more sense as your operations become more complex.
 Suppose we want to find the organisms with the biggest mass relative to the rest of its order.
-WE watn to split the data by `order`, apply the mutate functions from above, sort by `normalized_mass`, and only display the `species`, `adult_body_mass_g`, and `normalized_mass` columns.
+We want to split the data by `order`, apply the mutate functions from above, sort by `normalized_mass`, and only display the `species`, `adult_body_mass_g`, and `normalized_mass` columns.
 In longhand it would look like this:

     a = group_by(mammals, order)
     b = mutate(a, mean_mass = mean(adult_body_mass_g, na.rm = TRUE), normalized_mass = adult_body_mass_g / mean_mass)